couling/dataclass-click/README.md

 ### Required Inference

-To avoid tricky mismatches between required options and optional attributues, dataclass-click will infer a field is required if neither `default=` nor `required=` are explicitly set and the attribute type hint is not optional:
+To avoid tricky mismatches between required options and optional attributes, dataclass-click will infer a field is required if neither `default=` nor `required=` are explicitly set and the attribute type hint is not optional:

 ```python